jlbmagic/js-in-fm/src/pages/index.md

 ## Quick start

 If your computer has Git and Node.js installed on it already, and if you're familiar with Visual Studio Code, then jump right on down to installing and using the JS Dev Environment.
+Don't worry if you don't have everything set up.
+The pages in this documentation will clarify things and help you get set up.

-### Get the Template
+### Get the template

 The JS Dev Environment is found here.
 Create a new repository in your Github account from this template and then clone it to your machine.
 Install it with the following command: